Fitness Trackers & Apps

 Do I have to enter the weight loss category?

-No. There are three categories in this competition: weight loss, exercise minutes and pedometer steps.
-You may enter one, two or all three categories.
+No. There are four categories in this competition: weight loss, exercise minutes, pedometer steps, and sustainable activities.
+You may enter one, two, three, or all four categories.

 Can I change which competition categories I want to participate in?